TudorHulban/log/README.md

 Simple logger. <br/>
 Levels: 0 - nada, 1 - info, 2 - warn, 3 - debug

+## How to use
+See external testing file.

 ## To assess:
 #### a.
 New log file at day start.
 #### b.
 New log file when file reaches x Mb.